upperstream/packer-templates/alpine/alpine-3.17/README.md

 * `ESXI_REMOTE_DATASTORE` - ESXi datastore name where a VM image will be created

-You also have to enable SSH and VNC on ESXi host.
+You also have to enable SSH on ESXi host.

 The following command will build a VM image on your ESXi: